varunkuntal/terraform-beginner-bootcamp-2023/README.md

 https://en.wikipedia.org/wiki/Chmod

+#### Execution Considerations

+When executing the bash script we can use the `./` shorthand notiation to execute the bash script.

+eg. `./bin/install_terraform_cli`

+If we are using a script in .gitpod.yml  we need to point the script to a program to interpert it.

+eg. `source ./bin/install_terraform_cli`

 ### Github Lifecycle (Before, Init, Command)

 We need to be careful when using the Init because it will not rerun if we restart an existing workspace.